pinyaras/GMAClient/README.md

 pip3 install wandb
 pip3 install tensorboard
 ```
-- Setup port forwarding from the local port 8088 to the mlwins-v01 external server port 8088.
-For putty port forwarding method, see the ***Setup InfluxDB Database*** section.
-If you launch the algorithm client at the mlwins-v01 machine, you do not need port forwarding.
+- If you launch the algorithm client at the mlwins-v01 machine, you do not need port forwarding.
+Otherwise, setup port forwarding from the local port 8088 to the mlwins-v01 external server port 8088.
 ```
 ssh -L 8088:mlwins-v01.research.intel-research.net:8088 ssh.intel-research.net
 ```